-Yep, they don’t follow the usual advice of the boring song structure academy, but go all the way, all over the place.
+It is really delicious that they don’t follow the usual advice of the boring song structure academy.
+But instead go all the way, all over the place.
 But the real fact about such a production is that you can only pull this off with established musicians.
 And the line-up for ESC speaks by itself.
 Kelly Sundown Carpenter (Beyond Twilight until 2005) pulls this ship forward with amazingly passionate vocals.
 Without him, I daresay the album would be a bland stew indeed.
 Guitars are covered by Per Nilsson (Scar Symmetry) and back-up vocals, plus bass go to Truls Haugen (Insense, Circus Maximus).

 Oh my – here we go again.
 Right?
 One of these Scandinavian doomsday outfits wanting to let us know that the whole work is dark, damp and cold.
 Well, Northern influence aside, drums are covered by Bobby Jarzombek, hailing from Texas, same as Kelly.
 A funky idea to mix the somewhat gloomy people of the North with a Lone Star State section.
 But it seems to float their boat, the pudding be the proof.

 A lot of bitching and moaning has been heard about the lyrics being grossly cheesy and so bad that all fans would mutually have to open their windows and jump.
 But not so fast: There is indeed a – how to call it – teenage factor in many of the lyrics, but nothing as bad as to fire anti-tank rockets at ESC.
-So, yeah, quality could be improved, but – hey – nothing too bad that would make my teeth grind – unless some records from other bands that I just came across.
+So, yeah, quality could be improved.
+But – hey – nothing so bad that would make my teeth grind – unless some records from other bands that I just came across.

 Then Zierler will pump up the pressure and complexity to new heights.
 The second half almost overwhelms you at first.
 The most memorable is probably No Chorus with some pretty lengthy rap intrusion.
 Rainheart – well – you will either love or hate, no in between.